abudanish007/auto-test-generator/README.md

 ## Why I built this

 This plugin was built as part of the JetBrains AI Assistant Chat team internship application.
 The idea came from my experience at Amazon using IntelliJ daily — writing unit tests is repetitive and time-consuming.
 This plugin automates that step using AI, keeping the developer in flow.

+It was also inspired by KIRO's "hooks" system — Amazon's AI-native IDE where agents trigger automatically on events like file saves to generate tests or documentation in the background.
+This plugin brings a similar concept to IntelliJ: instead of manually prompting an AI chat, the developer simply right-clicks and the AI does the work inline, without breaking focus.

+This is the direction I believe IntelliJ's AI Assistant should grow towards — less prompting, more ambient intelligence embedded in the workflow.plugin was built as part of the JetBrains AI Assistant Chat team internship application.
+The idea came from my experience at Amazon using IntelliJ daily — writing unit tests is repetitive and time-consuming.
+This plugin automates that step using AI, keeping the developer in flow.